cncf/tag-security/assessments/projects/custodian/joint-review.md

   most likely organizational risk using c7n.
 Since c7n itself does not provide a tool or documentation on using a least privilege, minimal permission policy, this is left as an exercise to the user.
-Users who casually grant expansive permissions to c7n risk attackers exploiting this privleged access.
+Users who casually grant expansive permissions to c7n risk attackers exploiting this privileged access.
 Worse, if users do not separate read only c7n actions from remedial write actions, then any abuse of the permissions - even accidental misuse - could increase risks to resources and other accounts and security services.